Mathematics (MATH)

 Formal Studies Distro AreaMATH 311-3 MENU: Probability and Stochastic Processes (1 Unit)

-Stationary processes, martingales, and diffusion processes.
+Continuous-time Markov chains, martingales, diffusion processes, renewal processes.
 Students may not receive credit for both MATH 311-3 and MATH 310-3.

 Prerequisite: MATH 311-2 or consent of the department.